- Personal Finance»

-- Investment risk means that if your money may grow, but there is the possibility your investment loses value and you end up with less money.
-Some investments are low or no risk, these usually offer the lowest returns.
+- Investment risk means that your money may grow, but there is the possibility your investment loses value and you end up with less money.
+Some investments are low or no risk, but these usually offer the lowest returns.

-Things You Can do With Money
+Things You Can Do With Money

 SAVE = Put money aside for future use.